top of page

 When "Do Better" Becomes "I Am Not Enough"

-When someone repeatedly hears that their best isn’t good enough, the message underneath often becomes:
+When someone hears over and over that their best isn't good enough, something shifts underneath the surface.
+The message stops being about performance and starts being about worth.

 Your best is good enough.
 Trying is good enough.
-Progress counts, even when it’s slow.
+Progress counts, even when it's slow — even when it's messy — even when it doesn't look the way you thought it would.

 • Showing up when it would be easier to withdraw